twilio/twilio-verify-passkeys-web/README.md

 ```
 5. Open the sample app in your browser using the url that ngrok provides: `https://example.ngrok.app/sample-app/`

-### Backend side configurations for sample app
+### Backend side configurations for sample app <a name="backend-side-configurations-for-sample-app"></a>

+1. Setup a backend throught the function template of [passkeys-backend](https://github.com/twilio-labs/function-templates/tree/main/passkeys-backend)

-1. Make sure you already added support for digital asset links in your backend by checking whether an entry with the following structure:
+2. Make sure you already added support for digital asset links in your backend by checking whether an entry with the following structure:
 ```json
 {
         "relation":[